Swapna Majumder

 Swapna Majumder (born 12 August 1974) is an Indian politician from Tripura.
-She is serving as an MLA winning the 2023 Tripura Legislative Assembly election from Rajnagar Assembly constituency, which is reserved for Scheduled Caste community, in South Tripura district representing the Bharatiya Janata Party.
+She is a member of the Tripura Legislative Assembly from the Rajnagar Assembly constituency, which is reserved for Scheduled Caste community, in South Tripura district, representing the Bharatiya Janata Party.

 Early life and education

 Majumder is from Rajnagar, South Tripura district, Tripura.
 She married Asim Majumder.
-She completed her BA in 1997 at a college affiliated with Tripura University.
+She completed her B.A. in 1997 at a college affiliated with Tripura University.

 Career

-Majumder won from Rajnagar, Tripura Assembly constituency representing Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
-She polled 20,849 votes and defeated her nearest rival, Sudhan Das of Communist Party of India (Marxist), by a margin of 1,335 votes.
+Majumder was elected from the Rajnagar, Tripura Assembly constituency representing the Bharatiya Janata Party in the 2023 Tripura Legislative Assembly election.
+She polled 20,849 votes and defeated her nearest rival, Sudhan Das of the Communist Party of India (Marxist), by a margin of 1,335 votes.